mikecroucher/Meltdown_HPC/README.md

-# Melthdown and High Performance Computing
+# Meltdown and High Performance Computing

 ## Authors (Alphabetical by surname): Mike Croucher (University of Sheffield), Adrian Jackson (EPCC), ADD YOUR NAME TOO AS SOON AS YOU'VE CONTRIBUTED